acbilson/chaos-micropub/README.md

-# chaos-micropub

 An ~IndieWeb~ original micropub server, written in Python Flask.

 chaos-micropub began as an IndieWeb micropub server and retains the name, but to get started it's locked into a specific Hugo workflow.
-To me, the capacity to publish personal comments to my site is more important than interoperability.
+To me the capacity to publish personal comments to my site is more important than interoperability.
 It does not presently do anything particularly IndieWeb-like, except perhaps by abiding by the rule to eat one's own dogfood.

 # Images